jd1378/GuaranteedTaskRunner/README.md

 #### methods that you can override

-* start - when the task is executed for the **first** time
+* `start` - when the task is executed for the **first** time
-* restart - when the task runs for the second time (or more) after failure. defaults to start if not overriden.
+* `restart` - when the task runs for the second time (or more) after failure. defaults to execute start if not overriden.
-* onFailure - when task throws an error inside start or restart.
+* `onFailure` - when task throws an error inside start or restart. does nothing by default.
-* onFinish - when task finishes executing start or restart.
+* `onFinish` - when task finishes executing start or restart. does nothing by default.